rstcheck/rstcheck/docs/source/index.rst

 .. include:: _badges.rst

 This a the documentation of ``rstcheck``.
-A library and CLI application for checking the syntax of reStructuredText and code blocks nested within it.
+A CLI application for checking the syntax of reStructuredText and code blocks nested within it.